paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-447-safety-regulation.md

 Amendment by Pub.
 L. 106–181 applicable only to fiscal years beginning after Sept.
 30, 1999, see section 3 of Pub.
 L. 106–181, set out as a note under [section 106 of this title](./chapter-001-organization.md#section-106).

 #### Termination Date
-Subsec. (h) of this section ceases to be effective beginning on Sept.
-9, 2024, see 14 C.F.R. § 111.5(b).
+Subsec. (h) of this section ceased to be effective beginning on Sept.
+9, 2024, pursuant to par.
+(16) of that subsec.
+See 14 C.F.R. § 111.5(b).

 #### Transfer of Functions
 For transfer of functions, personnel, assets, and liabilities of the United States Customs Service of the Department of the Treasury, including functions of the Secretary of the Treasury relating thereto, to the Secretary of Homeland Security, and for treatment of related references, see sections 203(1), 551(d), 552(d), and 557 of Title 6, Domestic Security, and the Department of Homeland Security Reorganization Plan of November 25, 2002, as modified, set out as a note under [section 542 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section542&num=0&edition=prelim).
 For establishment of U.S. Customs and Border Protection in the Department of Homeland Security, treated as if included in Pub.
 L. 107–296 as of Nov.
 25, 2002, see [section 211 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section211&num=0&edition=prelim), as amended generally by Pub.
 L. 114–125, and section 802(b) of Pub.
 L. 114–125, set out as a note under [section 211 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section211&num=0&edition=prelim).